 This result is influenced by the fact that system conditions and the balance of supply and demand during the period studied did not present a significant need for the types of resources that would participate in MIRTM.

-Changes in the future resource mix, the balance of supply and demand or system conditions could demonstrate more significant value to MIRTM.
+Changes in the future resource mix, the balance of supply and demand or system conditions could demonstrate more significant value to MIRTM. {it also could not.
+What basis or information do you have to support this statement}

+{What is the cost for QSEs and ERCOT in software and computer hardware needed to support MIRTM?
+Is it cost justified}

 Generally, the MIRTM simulation produces a tighter commitment pattern for FRGRs and LRs compared to the current system.

-A tighter commitment pattern indicates a desirable outcome where the FRGRs’ and LRs’ capacity utilization is maximized (e.g., if a FRGR is committed, its dispatch level is above its LSL).
+A tighter commitment pattern indicates a desirable outcome where the FRGRs’ and LRs’ capacity utilization is maximized (e.g., if a FRGR is committed, its dispatch level is above its LSL). {Not sure this is true.
+Is it better to use FRGRs at a higher price than a base load generator at a lower price for more hours?
+Did you study such?}

 In some cases, the MIRTM simulations resulted in more price spikes than Sequential SCED.
 If MIRTM were to be implemented, the improvements noted below could mitigate the number and severity of price spikes.